Psychological & Brain Sciences Major, Personality and Individual Differences Specialization

 No more than 6 units from the following course types may be used to satisfy the minimum requirements for the P&BS major:

-- Approved School of Continuing & Professional Studies psychology classes
+- Approved School of Continuing & Professional Studies (CAPS) psychology courses

 - Approved psychology study abroad courses from a non-psychology study abroad program